death/horae/README.md

 # horae

-An application (read: hack) that runs Lisp scripts at certain intervals.
+An application (read: hack) that runs Lisp scripts between delays.

+Currently only running at a particular time interval is implemented.

 Currently SBCL-specific.